squidfunk/mkdocs-material/CONTRIBUTING.md

     translations that are different from the defaults, e.g. if your language is left-to-right, don't add the `direction` translation, as English is left-to-right as well.
-The following translations are for technical purposes, and should not be updated, so if they're missing from your language it's for good reason:
+The following translations are for technical purposes and should not be updated, so if they're missing from your language, it's for good reason:

     - `search.config.lang`
     - `search.config.pipeline`
     - `search.config.separator`

-1. Create a PR (see below) with your changes.
+3. Create a PR (see below) with your changes.

   [translation file for your language]: https://github.com/squidfunk/mkdocs-material/tree/master/src/partials/languages
   [English translations]: https://github.com/squidfunk/mkdocs-material/tree/master/src/partials/languages/en.html